Rajpratik71/zfs_wiki/Debian-Jessie-Root-on-ZFS.md

           /dev/disk/by-id/scsi-SATA_disk1-part3) \
           /boot/efi vfat defaults 0 1 >> /etc/fstab
     # mount /boot/efi
+    # apt install --yes grub-efi-amd64
     # apt install --yes -t testing grub-efi-amd64

+This intentionally installs GRUB twice: once from `stable` and then from `testing`.
+This ensures that dependencies are satisfied from `stable`, if possible, which avoids some conflicts with other packages.

 4.7  Set a root password